 How to Get an Appointment

-If your primary care doctor thinks your joint, bone or muscle problem may be due to a rheumatologic condition, your doctor will refer you to an Affinity rheumatologist for a consultation.
-To make sure you get the appropriate care, a referral from your doctor is the only way to get an appointment with an Affinity rheumatologist.
+If your primary care doctor thinks your joint, bone or muscle problem may be due to a rheumatologic condition, your doctor will refer you to an Ascension rheumatologist for a consultation.
+To make sure you get the appropriate care, a referral from your doctor is the only way to get an appointment with an Ascension rheumatologist.

 Before your appointment, we will ask you to complete a questionnaire about your heath.
 Please complete the form and have it with you at your appointment.

-The Affinity Rheumatology department presents educational talks and support groups for patients, families and community members about four times each year.
+The Ascension Rheumatology department presents educational talks and support groups for patients, families and community members about four times each year.
 Schedules appear in the newspaper and in the Rheumatology department.
-Or, call Affinity NurseDirect at 1-800-362-9900.
+Or, call NurseDirect at 1-800-362-9900.

 Helpful Web Sites